ecc521/capacitor-zoom-android/README.md

-# UPDATE: Zoom is now available in the core Capacitor library (see https://github.com/ionic-team/capacitor/pull/7000 and https://github.com/ionic-team/capacitor/issues/4620), so I will not be making any further updates to this library.
+## UPDATE: Zoom is now available in the core Capacitor library (see https://github.com/ionic-team/capacitor/pull/7000 and https://github.com/ionic-team/capacitor/issues/4620).
+This plugin is likely no longer necessary for most use cases.

 # capacitor-zoom-android